scalameta/metals/website/blog/2021-02-02-metals-retro-part1.md

 ![metals-banner](https://i.imgur.com/FYZXteD.png)

-At the end of 2020 the Metal team sent out a survey to gather input from our users in hopes to get a better picture of who you are, what you want out of Metals, and any other useful feedback you may have wanted to provide.
+At the end of 2020 the Metals team sent out a survey to gather input from our users in hopes to get a better picture of who you are, what you want out of Metals, and any other useful feedback you may have wanted to provide.
 With just under 400 responses we got a ton of great data, some interesting insights, and